You have no items in your shopping cart.

 Upper Arm So the sleeve isn't too tight

 Have a friend help you.
 Measure with arm out and muscle flexed.
 Run tape around widest part of upper arm, at muscle, halfway between shoulder and elbow.

 Cross Back So the back isn't tight across the shoulders

 Have a friend help you.
-Across full width of back from shoulder seam to shoulder seam, a few inches down from shoulder.
+Across width of back from armhole/sleeve seam to armhole/sleeve seam, a few inches down from shoulder.

 Shoulder to Waist For any style with waist area design details

 From top of shoulder at bra strap, down over bust following contour of body to waist.

 Shoulder to Knee For dresses to make sure the length is correct